Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Iceland South Coast Tour: A Day Trip to Vik from Reykjavik

-The Iceland South Coast is marked by some of the most incredible natural landscapes on the planet.
+The Iceland South Coast is marked by incredible natural landscapes.
 Thundering waterfalls, picturesque villages, black sand beaches and massive glaciers are top sights on an Iceland South Coast Tour.
-We joined a day trip to Vik from Reykjavik to explore some of the best sights in Iceland – and it did not disappoint!

 We had not originally planned to take a day trip to Vik during our long Layover in Iceland.
 However, that all changed after we got our first glimpse of the scenic Icelandic countryside!

-Iceland South Coast Tour
+Our Iceland South Coast Tour Review

-The tour itinerary for our trip to Iceland’s South Coast included four popular sights, plus one unexpected stop.
 Our day included seeing two waterfalls, hiking to a glacier, spending time on two of Iceland’s black sand beaches and visiting a folk museum.

 The Start of Our Tour to the South Shore of Iceland